lukensmall/pkg_ping/README.md

    might have snapshots or desired release of your architecture or version.
 It presets options such as minimum verboseness of -v, -f, and finally: -S because the mirror list needs to be securely downloaded.
    This flag will also reset variables set by -O, -p and -n.

+-G is like -g except it is very fast and prints out all of the mirrors without testing them.

 -h will print the "help" options.